-Major improvement and repair work began on the East pier in August and is expected to last through September.
+Major improvement and repair work began on the East pier, with the help of restoration water damage company in August and is expected to last through September.
 The first week saw divers from Dive & Marine Construction carry out an underwater survey, before shuttering was placed and concrete pumped to fill voids on both sides of the pier.
 To facilitate the work, public access is restricted during the day and the top level of the pier is closed for the foreseeable future.
 For details about Dive & Marine Construction click here

 Meanwhile Irish Sea Contractors began Engineering work in mid-September on the North Quay berth.
 Again, divers are working and the berth will remain closed to vessels while the improvements are carried out.
 For details about Irish Sea Contractors click here